Part 2 of 2

 The process we use to build a holistic strategy roadmap is our Create, Chuck, Continue (CCC) process.

 - For each customer segment and for each Digital Strategy dimension we use this process to decide which activities need to take place (Create), what should be discontinued (Chuck), and what should be kept in place (Continue).

 At the end of the entire workshop process, this will produce a high-level roadmap of small or large projects that need to take place in each Digital Strategy Dimension listed above.
 This roadmap can then easily be transferred into to do lists, editorial calendars, social media scheduling tools or an organization’s project planning software.

 I’m excited to be launching several new sites for clients who have gone through the entire VPD process.
 The client has been delighted with the VPD process, and has applied the insights to the user experience and web designs for his new site, as well as to his content strategy and all other aspects of the digital strategy roadmap we co-created.

 I’ll be posting additional case studies and success stories soon.

 If you’ve read this far, I thank you for bearing with me through this rather lengthy discussion on how we collaborate with our clients to build holistic digital strategy roadmaps.

 Since starting Polymash as an app and web design and development company, we’ve observed that most of our engagements are never “just about creating an app” or “re-designing a website”.
 When asking our client’s fundamental questions about their business goals and reasons behind wanting to start a web or app project, a clear need for a holistic digital strategy usually emerged.

 Starting with VPD and finishing with our Digital Strategy Roadmap process has made this a reality for our clients and has successfully produced significant and measurable results.

-I'd love to hear your views, observations or questions around this process, please feel free to leave a comment or contact us at firstname.lastname@example.org.
+I’d love to hear your views, observations or questions about this process, please feel free to leave a comment or contact us at firstname.lastname@example.org.